Alchemy Branding Studio

 Really, it's so you can be secure in the knowledge that you've got what you need to launch your brand, EVERYWHERE, for always.
 Yep.
 Always.

-Right now, you may only need to be updating your social media, or your website so you may just need files that are suitable for online viewing.
+Right now, you may only need to be updating your social media or your website, so you may just need files that are suitable for online viewing.

-But in a week, a month or even a year from now, you may be working with a signage company, a stationery printer, or even an exhibition company and will need a completely different file type altogether that’s suitable for print.
+But in a week, a month or even a year from now, you may be working with a signage company, a stationery printer, or even an exhibition company and will need a completely different file type that's suitable for print.

 That's what all these files are for.
 They're for now and for the future.

-Those are the most common ones.
-Here’s a guide on exactly what they are, where they should be used and how to open them.
+All the files that have magically arrived in your inbox can be identified by their extension.
+Here's a guide on exactly what each of the most common ones is, where they should be used, and how to open them.

 What is an AI file?

-Now, don’t panic, but unless you have access to Adobe Creative Suite and know you’re way around Adobe Illustrator, you probably won’t be able to open this file.
+Don't panic, but unless you have access to Adobe Creative Suite and know your way around Adobe Illustrator, you probably won't be able to open this file.
+That doesn't mean it's broken.

 Adobe Illustrator is the industry standard design software.
-A vector-based software which allows you to scale artwork using mathematical formulas (don’t worry, that’s automatic), without losing quality.
+A vector-based software which allows you to scale artwork using mathematical formulas (don't worry, that's automatic) without losing quality.
+This is what your designers have used to create your brand identity.

-Keep them safe!
+Keep them safe.

 What is an EPS file?

 AI files are becoming increasingly more popular than EPS.
 While creative agencies will usually still supply an EPS file, designers and illustrators can just as easily create the same image types in AI files.
+But better safe than sorry, so same story.
+Keep them safe, just in case.

-And again, unless you know your way around Adobe Illustrator, you won’t be able to just click and open this format.
+And again, unless you know your way around Adobe Illustrator, you won't be able to just click and open this format.
+That's what designers are for.

 What is a PDF file?

-Now, you’re probably thinking, ‘well, which bloomin’ file types can I open then?’
+Now, you're probably thinking, "Well, which bloomin' file types can I open then?"
 Fair point.
-Let’s start with the PDF.
+Let's start with the PDF.

-You probably know your way around a PDF, they basically run the world by now.
+You probably know your way around a PDF.
+They basically run the world now.
+In case you didn't know, PDF stands for Portable Document Format.

-PDFs are great containers, but make sure any design edits are done within the .ai files (by a professional) and they can then be exported as a new version of a PDF.
+Warning though because you can open this file and you know your way around a PDF, you must resist the urge to make any edits to a design when it's in this format.
+PDFs are great containers, but make sure any design edits are done within the AI files (by a professional) and they can then be exported as a new version of a PDF.

-What is a .jpg file?
+What is a JPG file?

 Ah, the humble jpg.
 You've probably seen these file formats knockin' around quite a bit.
 It might even be your go-to file type because you can open it easily.